Emailing is not dead.

 Following up is good practice but just don’t be pushy by following up too many times.
 Three emails in all is a good rule of thumb for most industries.

 Introducing oneself in an email can be tricky.
-However, I am hoping you’ll most likely get a response by following these strategies.
+However, I am hopeful you’ll most likely get a response by following these strategies.
 Here are the highlights again.

 - Make your subject line catchy